Bulgaria plans first-pillar 'Silver Fund'

 “Nonetheless, with a dependency ratio of now below 1, continued implementation of the 1999 pension reform (notably the gradual increase in the retirement age), and future application of the legally enshrined indexation formula, we expect the public pension finances to remain under control.”

-The comments come in a Letter of Intent to IMF managing director Rodrigo de Rato, dated March 14.
+The comments are in a letter of intent to IMF managing director Rodrigo de Rato, dated March 14.
 It was signed by finance and economics ministers Plamen Oresharski and Rumen Ovcharov and central bank governor Ivan Iskrov.